mpyw/co/README.md

 ### Exception-safe or Exception-unsafe priority

-The following `yield` statements can specify Exception-safe or Exception-unsafe.
+The following `yield` statements can specify Exception-safe or Exception-unsafe:

 ```php
 yield Co::SAFE => $value